apanoush/ada-METAL-website/report.md

 This matrix provides a quick visual overview, allowing for the identification of groups of historical periods with similar thematic patterns, as well as highlighting periods with distinctively different thematic trends.

 ---
-## Lets see what we are talking about !
+## Let's see what we are talking about !
 Even if we rather watch a film than just read about it, we have here acces to beautiful summaries already processed by some magic NLP algorithms.
 I know , I know this is old school.. you'd prefer to watch some trailer, but here we can learn a lot from these summaries.
 What do they tell us ?
 Can we identify any trends across different eras?
 Are there any particular patterns or particularities?
-So many questions and yet no anwser but lets dive into text.
+So many questions and yet no anwser but le'ts dive into text.
 <div style="text-align: center;">
   <img src="WordcloudTrailers.png" alt="Pikachu Ratings" width="500" />
 </div>